S1coder-18/EpamDemo/README.md

 # EpamDemo
-Just creating fir demo ,this is important for learning purpose . clear
+Just creating for demo ,this is important for learning purpose .

+Need to all the tasks clearly !.